Artificial hip joint: When is the right time?

 The loss of mobility is a clear indication of a progressive disease:

-• Flexion restriction: Problems lifting the leg or bending it at an angle of more than 90°.
+• Flexion limitation: Problems lifting the leg or bending it at an angle greater than 90°.

-• Rotational complaints: Difficulties when getting in and out of the car or when putting on shoes.
+• Rotational discomfort: Difficulties getting in and out of the car or putting on shoes.

 3. Muscle atrophy